Archie Casely-Hayford

 Archibald "Archie" Casely-Hayford (1898 – 20 August 1977) was a British-trained Ghanaian barrister and politician, who was involved in nationalist politics in the former Gold Coast (present-day Ghana).
 Having joined the Convention People's Party (CPP), in 1951 he was elected Municipal Member for Kumasi and was appointed by Kwame Nkrumah Minister of Agriculture and Natural Resources in the government of the First Republic.
 When Nkrumah declared Ghana's Independence on 6 March 1957, he was photographed on the podium flanked by Casely-Hayford, together with Kojo Botsio, Komla Agbeli Gbedemah, Nathaniel Azarco Welbeck and Krobo Edusei.

 Biography

 Early years and education

 Archie Casely-Hayford was born in Axim, Gold Coast, to Beatrice Madelene (née Pinnock) and respected pan-Africanist Joseph Ephraim Casely Hayford.
 Archie was educated at Mfantsipim School, Cape Coast, and then in Britain at Dulwich College, London.
 He subsequently studied at Clare College, University of Cambridge, receiving an MA degree in law and economics.

+Before leaving London, he married Esther (Essie) Smith in May 1921.

 After returning home to the Gold Coast, he practised as a lawyer from 1921 until 1936.
 He became a member of Sekondi Town Council in 1926, and was made a district magistrate in 1936, rising to be senior district magistrate by 1948, before resuming private legal practice.